-Bonnie Gesell, Associate Director
+Bonnie Gesell, Executive Director

-Stephanie Brooks, SCL/Habilitation Manager
+Stephanie Brooks, Administrative/CSS Program Manager

 Stephanie joined The Larrabee Center in 2006, shortly after graduating from the University of Northern Iowa with a Bachelor of Arts in Psychology.
 She started working with individuals in their home and the community, spent time as Services Assistant in vocational services, and then transitioned to SCL/Habilitation Program Manager.
 In February 2021, Stephanie’s role expanded to her current position of Administrative/CSS Program Manager.
 Stephanie manages the in-home services for adults with mental illness living in the community.
 She also assists the Associate Director in accounting and quality assurance duties.
 Stephanie believes it’s important for persons with disabilities and the elderly to have the support they need to remain living in their own homes and be part of the community.
 The mission of The Larrabee Center is near and dear to Stephanie as her grandfather received similar services to help him live independently until the age of 90 before having to move to assisted living.
 Stephanie lives in Waterloo with her family and in her spare time enjoys being outside gardening and swimming, and spending time with friends and family.